 [Now Adrian, how do I centre the image?
 What tags should I use?
 Do I insert links?
 Do I need to know HTML?
 How is this actually going to look when I press Publish?
 Can I go back in and change it?
-This is you at our Posthumanism Fieldwork trip to Pound Bend …
+This is you at our Posthumanism Fieldwork trip to Pound Bend a year …

 We are reading the introduction from: Vannini, Phillip, ed.
 Non-Representational Methodologies: Re-Envisioning Research.
 New York: Routledge, 2015.
 Print.
 (PDF).
 Next meet up is scheduled for Tuesday November 21, 1pm.